Stichting-AllianceBlock-Foundation/eth-pos-devnet/README.md

 - The default account used in the go-ethereum node is address `0x123463a4b065722e99115d6c222f267d9cabb524` which comes seeded with ETH for use in the network.
 This can be used to send transactions, deploy contracts, and more
 - The default account, `0x123463a4b065722e99115d6c222f267d9cabb524` is also set as the fee recipient for transaction fees proposed validators in Prysm.
 This address will be receiving the fees of all proposer activity
 - The go-ethereum JSON-RPC API is available at http://geth:8545
 - The Prysm client's REST APIs are available at http://beacon-chain:3500.
-For more info on what these APIs are, see [here](https://ethereum.github.io/beacon-APIs/)
+For more info on what these APIs are, see [here](https://ethereum.github.io/beacon-APIs/) or a swagger at https://ethereum.github.io/beacon-APIs/#/Beacon/getStateValidators
-- The Prysm client also exposes a gRPC API at http://beacon-chain:4000
+- The Prysm client also exposes a gRPC API at http://beacon-chain:4000 see [here](https://docs.prylabs.network/docs/how-prysm-works/prysm-public-api) But this is deprecated

 <img width="1631" alt="5" src="https://user-images.githubusercontent.com/5572669/186052294-70909835-210f-4b13-86a3-cf1f568bb8a3.png">
 <img width="1693" alt="3" src="https://user-images.githubusercontent.com/5572669/186052298-54b82ff2-a901-482e-9e5a-a7c265605ad6.png">
 <img width="1426" alt="1" src="https://user-images.githubusercontent.com/5572669/186052301-dd487b50-183a-4fa6-bbec-216f32d6f03a.png">